yuchengxj/Secure-sampling-benchmark/README.md

 Other parameters (bit length presenting samples, accuracy of bernoulli sampling etc.) will be automatically chosed and optimized by the program.

-Compilition will compute optimized parameters, decide input (operation) size, and generate bytecodes for execution.
+The compilation will compute optimized parameters, decide input (operation) size, and generate bytecodes for execution.

 #### Run compiled protocol
 Run the protocol and check the time and communication.